coder/coder/docs/admin/templates/README.md

 - [Dev Container support](./managing-templates/devcontainers.md): Enable dev containers to allow teams to bring their own tools into Coder workspaces.
 - [Template hardening](./extending-templates/resource-persistence.md#-bulletproofing): Configure your template to prevent certain resources from being destroyed (e.g. user disks).
 - [Manage templates with Ci/Cd pipelines](./managing-templates/change-management.md): Learn how to source control your templates and use GitOps to ensure template changes are reviewed and tested.

-## Template permissions & policies (enterprise)

-With Coder Enterprise, you can control who can use and modify the template.
-Docs: [Template permissions](./template-permissions.md).
+- [Permissions and Policies](./template-permissions.md): Control who may access and modify your template.

 <children></children>